 If you give them a statement, they could make you seem liable for the accident or that you have admitted guilt in some way.
 Have your attorney handle the negotiations process on your behalf if you want to take steps to protect your injury settlement.

-Looking for a Lawyer for a Premises Liability Injury in Tampa?
+Looking for a Tampa Premises Liability Attorney?

 If you were the victim of any of these types of accidents, please do not hesitate to get in touch with a member of our team at Distasio Law Firm.
 Our main goal is to ensure that your rights are protected and that you get the compensation you deserve.